 Get started with ExpenseOnDemand today to automate your expense management.

 An expense receipt is a document that shows proof of payment for business expenses.
+It should contain key details such as:

-By using receipts to track out-of-pocket expenses, employees can be reimbursed for all business purchases they make.
 Providing fair reimbursement for expenses keeps your employees happy.
 In addition, you can also claim these expenditures during tax time.

 Typically, meal expenses must stay within the limits set out by local tax laws.
 For example, in the UK there are regulations on what does and does not qualify as a meal expense.

 Transport costs are costs that an employer may cover for their employee to travel to and from work, for example, public transport or ride-sharing services.
-Employers should record the date of purchase, mode of transport, origin and destination, and the transportation cost.
+Employers should record the date of purchase, mode of transport, origin and destination, and transportation cost.

-You should also keep accommodation expenses for employees travelling for business purposes.
+Businesses should also keep accommodation expenses for employees travelling for business purposes.
 For example, if an employee is on a business trip and has to stay overnight, the accommodation is a business expense.

 Miscellaneous business expenses are any other expenses that don't fit into the above categories but are clearly necessary for the operation of a business.
 This could include: